Woburn, Massachusetts: Education

-Woburn's public elementary schools are the Goodyear Elementary, Altavesta Elementary, Shamrock Elementary, Malcolm White Elementary, Clyde Reeves Elementary, Linscott-Rumford Elementary, and Hurld-Wyman Elementary.
-The two middle schools are the John F. Kennedy Middle School and the Daniel L. Joyce Middle School.
+Woburn's public elementary schools are the Goodyear, Altavesta, Shamrock, Malcolm White, Reeves, Linscott-Rumford, and Hurld-Wyman.
+The two middle schools are the John F. Kennedy and the Daniel L. Joyce.
+The Woburn Memorial High School Is the city's primary high school, with the Northeast Metro Tech serving as their vocational school.
+Woburn Public Schools also operates preschool services at the Reeves and Goodyear schools.

-In recent years the Goodyear, Reeves, Shamrock, and Malcolm White, as well as Woburn Memorial High School, were rebuilt.
-The Hurld-Wyman sits on a portion of the city's Spence Farm property.
-The Clapp, Parker, Tarkey, Plympton, Golden, and Veterans' Memorial Schools are now closed, and the former Veterans' Memorial School now serves as the Woburn Senior Center.
+The Clapp, Tarkey, Plympton, Golden, Veterans' Memorial, Hurld, and Wyman schools are now closed, with most of them repurposed into public land.

 St. Charles, a Pre-K–8 private Catholic school, is part of the adjacent St. Charles Parish.
 It has been graduating classes since 1884 in grades K–8; the high school closed in 1972.

 Public water

 Woburn is one of the few communities close to Boston which provides its own drinking water.
-The City’s water supply mostly comes from five wells from the underground aquifer within the Horn Pond area, which is then filtered and treated at the Horn Pond Treatment Plant.
+The city's water supply mostly comes from five wells from the underground aquifer within the Horn Pond area, which is then filtered and treated at the Horn Pond Treatment Plant.
 About one-third of the water is supplemented by the Massachusetts Water Resources Authority.